-This has to be probably the best joke of all time about The Alamo and there have been a few over the years.
+This has to be probably the best joke of all time about The Alamo and there have been quite a few Alamo jokes told over the years.

 The 6th of March 1836 started off quietly, just like any other day at The Alamo Mission in San Antonio in Texas.

 Davy Crockett woke up and rose from his bunk, which was in a room on the main floor of the fort.

-He then walked up to the observation post that was situated along the west wall of the fort, as he usually did after getting up.
+He then walked up to the observation post that was situated along the west wall of the fort, as he usually did after getting up in the morning.

 William B. Travis and Jim Bowie were already there at the observation post and they were all looking out over the top of the wall.